zzorgg/playsock/README.md

 - Relays score updates and opponent answers in realtime.
 - Detects disconnects and awards a walkover victory to the remaining player.
 - Sends end-of-match summaries for clients to validate before finalising Anchor transactions.
+- Enforces optional bearer-token authentication and per-IP connection limits to deter abuse in production deployments.

+## Security hardening

+- **Bearer auth**: populate `PLAYSOCK_AUTH_TOKENS` with one or more secrets.
+Clients must include `Authorization: Bearer <token>` during the handshake or the upgrade is rejected with HTTP 401.
+- **Connection limiting**: set `PLAYSOCK_MAX_CONNECTIONS_PER_IP` to curb connection floods.
+When the threshold is reached the server returns HTTP 429 before the upgrade completes.
+- **Handshake timeout**: `PLAYSOCK_HANDSHAKE_TIMEOUT` bounds how long the TLS/WS upgrade may take, preventing slowloris-style attempts.
+- **Payload validation**: clients cannot mutate their `player_id` after joining, and submissions must reference the active match bound to the socket.
+- **Rate limiting**: per-connection message pacing remains enforced server-side (10Hz by default).

 ## Quick start